MuseSystems/muse.systems/content/acknowledgements.md

 showToc = true
 +++

 Much of the the Muse Systems website was built using software and content under license from third parties, often times without payment.
-In thanks we'd like to acknowledge those parties.
+In thanks we'd like to acknowledge those parties on whom we're most directly relying upon.

 ## Website Software & Publishing Tools